jackyzengl/EIIR/README.md

 ## 🏠 About

-In recent years, embodied intelligent robotics (EIR) advances significantly in  multi-modal perception, autonomous decision-making, and physical interaction.
-Some robots have already been tested in general-purpose scenarios, such as homes and shopping malls.
-However, EIR currently lacks a deep understanding of the semantics of industrial environments and the normative constraints between industrial operating objects.
-The goal of this paper is to advance the research and application of embodied intelligence in industrial scenarios.
-This paper first reviews the history of industrial robotics and the mainstream EIR frameworks.
-Herein, the concept of **embodied intelligent industrial robotics (EIIR)** is formulated and **a knowledge-driven EIIR technical framework** for industrial environments is proposed.

-The framework includes **four primary modules**: a world model, a high-level task planner, a low-level skill controller, and a simulator.
-The world model provides knowledge of industrial working environment (such as semantic maps) and industrial operating object (such as knowledge graphs) that large language models (LLMs) lack.
-The high-level task planner decomposes natural language tasks into a series of subtasks.
-The low-level skill controller translates these subtasks into specific, executable skill sequences to achieve physical execution.
+In order to work more efficiently, accurately, reliably, and safely in industrial scenarios, robots should have at least general knowledge, working-environment knowledge, and operating-object knowledge.
+These pose significant challenges to existing embodied intelligent robotics (EIR) techniques.
+Thus, this paper first briefly reviews the history of industrial robotics and analyzes the limitations of mainstream EIR frameworks.
+Then, **a knowledge-driven technical framework of embodied intelligent industrial robotics (EIIR)** is proposed for various industrial environments.
+It has **five modules:** a world model, a high-level task planner, a low-level skill controller, a simulator, and a physical system.
+The world model provides knowledge of industrial working environment (such as semantic maps) and industrial operating object (such as knowledge graphs) that multi-modal large language models (MLLMs) lack.
+The high-level task planner decomposes tasks described with natural language into a series of subtasks.
+The low-level skill controller translates these subtasks into specific physical-executable sequential skills.
 The simulator models the kinematics, control logic, and environmental interactions, thereby enabling algorithm development, virtual commissioning, and digital twins at both single-robot and full-production-line scales.

-**The development of techniques related to each module** are also thoroughly discussed, and recent progress regarding their adaption to industrial applications is emphasized.
+**The development of techniques related to each module** are also thoroughly reviewed, and recent progress regarding their adaption to industrial applications are discussed.
+A case study is given to demonstrate the newly proposed EIIR framework’s applicability to real-world assembly system.
 Finally, the key challenges that EIIR encounters in industrial scenarios are summarized and future research directions are suggested.
-The authors believe that EIIR technology is shaping the next generation of industrial robotics.
-EIIR-based industrial systems have strong potential to enable intelligent manufacturing.
+The authors believe that EIIR technology is shaping the next generation of industrial robotics and EIIR-based industrial systems supply a new technological paradigm for intelligent manufacturing.
 It is expected that this review could serve as a valuable reference for scholars and engineers that are interested in industrial embodied intelligence.
-Together, scholars can use this research to drive the rapid advancement and application of EIIR techniques.
+Together, scholars can use this research to drive their rapid advancement and application of EIIR techniques.

 ## 💥 Update Log
 * [2025.05.15] We release the first version of the survey on EIIR！ [[PDF]](https://arxiv.org/pdf/2505.09305)
 * [2025.05.15] We release the first version of the paper list for Embodied Intelligent Industrial Robotics (EIIR).
 This page is continually updating!
+* [2025.08.13] We have updated the project and paper!
+We added the Sim-to-real section, a case study of EIIR-based assembly system and other newest works.